orkes-io/docs/docs/reference-docs/operators/dynamic.md

 # Dynamic

 The dynamic task allows us to execute one of the registered tasks dynamically at run-time.
-This means you can run a task which need not be fixed at the time of workflow definition.
+This means you can run a task that need not be fixed at the time of workflow definition.
 The task name could even be supplied as part of workflow input and can be mapped to the dynamic task input.

 ## Definitions